Craig Sellar Lang: Composition

-CS Lang's choral music includes service settings (such as the Magnificat and Nunc Dimittis in B flat, Op.16), and anthems such as He shall give his angels charge over thee (1941).
-His fine setting of Psalm 8 has remained popular.
+C. S. Lang's choral music includes service settings (such as the Magnificat and Nunc Dimittis in B flat, Op.16, written for Corpus Christi College, Cambridge), and anthems such as He shall give his angels charge over thee (1941).
+His setting of Psalm 8 has remained popular.
 There are also many anthems for trebles' voices, composed for use at Christ's Hospital, as well as numerous secular choral works.

-His best-known work is the Tuba Tune for organ, Opus 15, a favourite of recitalists.
+His best-known work is the Tuba Tune for organ (1929), Opus 15, a favourite of recitalists.
 This dashing little piece, which owes its title to the boisterous melody sounded forth on the organ's tuba stop, begins in the style of Handel but, in its central section, has some brief key changes that could belong to no century except the 20th.
 Lang's numerous other works for organ include a lengthy Sonata in D minor (Op.
 47, 1947), the Introduction and Passacaglia in A minor (Op.51, 1952), the Fugue-Trilogy on E.G.B.
 (Op.
 58, 1952), and many hymn preludes and sets of preludes and fugues.